vdbrink/vdbrink.github.io/smarthomeserver/home_automations_how_to_start.md

 ## My golden rules

 ### 1. Iterate in small steps
-The say goes: "Rome wasn't built in one day".\
+The saying goes: "Rome wasn't built in one day".\
 This also applies to your smart home automations.\
 Start with a small project, get it working, and then expand.
-And don't forget to setup first rule 2!
+And don't forget to set up rule 2 first!

 A personal example:
 > I had the idea to control the lights in the living room based on occupancy and light from outside.